Interview with George Hutton

 Description

 George Hutton won ten pounds for composing a motto regarding the manufacture of Mosquitos.
-In time he volunteered as aircrew and trained as a gunner.
+In time, he volunteered as aircrew and trained as a gunner.
 He was posted to 199 Squadron for his first tour.
 His second tour was with 514 Squadron.
-The crew baled out when the aircraft ran out of fuel and George was enjoying breakfast before he was collected and returned to the squadron.
+The crew bailed out when the aircraft ran out of fuel and George was enjoying breakfast before he was collected and returned to the squadron.
 His crewmate landed on a roof and the householder flung open the windows to demand to know what he was doing on his roof.
-On another occasion they were coned on an operation and George was amazed they managed to survive the encounter.
+On another occasion, they were coned on an operation and George was amazed they managed to survive the encounter.

 Creator